PunchThrough/bean-docs/src/getting-started/tech-specs.md

 ### Electrical Specifications

-The Bean+ can be powered from the included rechargeable battery or directly from a USB cable.
+Bean+ can be powered from the included rechargeable battery or directly from a USB cable.
 It supports 2 operating voltages: 5V and 3.3V.

 * Operating Voltage Range (Battery): TBA
 * Operating Voltage Range (USB): TBA